NATIONAL Standardized Organic Curriculum

 • Participating certifiers

-Recognition pathways will be finalized in coordination with industry partners.
+Recognition pathways will be finalized in coordination with industry partners to ensure alignment with current workforce needs and professional standards.

-• Offering students a direct, workforce-relevant pathway into the growing field of organic certification and auditing.
+• Offering students a direct, workforce-relevant pathway into careers in organic certification and auditing

-• Collaborating with a national network of partners advancing the organic workforce under
+• Collaborating with a national network of partners advancing the organic workforce through TOPP

-• Gaining early recognition as a pilot or adopting institution in a nationally recognized workforce program.
+• Gaining early recognition as a pilot or adopting institution within a nationally recognized workforce initiative

 Interested in Learning More?